LauYeeYu/RV32I-CPU/docs/cache.md

 through `memDataIn` (`memDataValid` is set high then).
 After the data is put into the cache, the data cache will write the data to the cache, and set the `dataWriteSuc` high for one clock.

+On cache miss: If the block is dirty, the data cache will set the `readWriteOut` to high, and set the dirty tag to low first.
+Then, whether the block is dirty or not, the data cache will set the `readWriteOut` to low, and wait for the data from the [Cache module](#cache-module) through `memDataIn` (`memDataValid` is set high then).